Once upon a time, in a kingdom renowned for great works of art,

-Now the Prince and the Lion advance towards the dark Tower,
+Now the Prince and the Lion can advance towards the dark Tower,

-with no further threat that can make either of them cower.
+with no further threats that will make either of them cower.

 The Tower is a tall stone structure with a narrow door for entrance,

-through which the Prince and the Lion enter with no hindrance.
+but the Prince and the Lion go through it with no hindrance.

-It is a long climb to the top with stairs that are treacherously narrow,
+It’s a long climb to the top with stairs that’re treacherously narrow,

 and the only light comes from the entrance to ease the sorrow.

-There’s an eerie silence and a decaying stench that could only be of death,
+There is an eerie silence and a stench of death that can’t be stirred.

-and both speak of deeds committed long ago in a story yet to be heard.
+and both speak of long-ago atrocities in a story yet to be heard.